ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 Encoding of authenticated pointer
 ---------------------------------

-This ABI requires the creation of signed pointers at program start up by the run-time environment.
+This ABI requires the creation of signed pointers at program start-up by the run-time environment.
 The signing schema to be used by the run-time environment is encoded in the place to be relocated.

 Encoding the signing schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the descriptions below the ``place`` is the operation ``P`` in AAELF64_ relocation descriptions.
+In the descriptions below, the ``place`` is the operation ``P`` in AAELF64_ relocation descriptions.
 It is derived from the r_offset field of the relocation.